jaeungkim/jaeungkim/README.md

 ## I'm a Developer, Designer, and Blogger!

-- 🔭 I’m currently working on my portfolio site [website]!
+- 🔭 I’m currently working on my portfolio [website]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking for a full time web developing position
 - 🥅 2020 Goals: Contribute more to Open Source projects